Megasite: Government

-Memphis Regional Megasite, Golden Triangle (Mississippi), and Research Triangle Park (North Carolina) are examples of government initiated Megasites in America.
+Memphis Regional Megasite, Golden Triangle (Mississippi), and Research Triangle Park (North Carolina) are examples of government-initiated megasites in America.

 Private

 CenterPoint Properties, Eastman Business Park, and Denver Tech Center are examples of private Mega-Sites.

 University

 Stanford Industrial Park (now Stanford Research Park) was the first university to facilitate a private Megasite, that helped in the creation of Silicon Valley.

 Military bases to megasites

 Decommissioned military bases have been converted in the past to economic hubs.
 They repurpose the buildings and redevelop the land while working with and selling/leasing the land to private developers.

-Military bases are secessioned from the state, hence they don't have to pay sales taxes at the exchanges.
-If they were to keep that land partitioned from the state, business and property would be exempt from local and state taxes, making it a boom for business clusters.